-4.4 STATEMENT ON CORPORATE GOVERNANCE
+44 STATEMENT ON CORPORATE GOVERNANCE

-4.4.1 CORPORATE GOVERNANCI
+4.4.1 CORPORATE GOVERNANCE

 The Company refers to the recommendations of the AFEP-MEDEF Corporate Governance Code for listed companies, to the extent that these principles are compatible with the organization, the size, the resources and the ownership structure of the Company.
+To this end, the Company regularly reviews its corporate governance in respect of the recommendations of the AFEP-MEDEF Code, as updated in January 2020.

-To this end, the Company regularly proceeds with a review of its corporate governance in respect of the recommendations of the AFEP-MEDEF Code, updated in June 2018\.
-The principal recommendations not applied are presented below.
+The principal recommendations not applied are presented hereafter.